akashc1/projects/vision/im-alignment/README.md

 ## Image Alignment, RANSAC Feature Matching, and Stitching

 I have worked with features before, but wanted to try to implement a corner detector.
 I also read a bit about image alignment and ran into RANSAC, which seemed like a cool method.
+All examples of output are in the `output` directory.

 ### Part 1: Corner Detection